 The harvesting of seven economically significant tuna species is carried out by, or takes place in the waters of, 80 nations.
 Tuna fishing involves thousands of vessels in all oceans, and impacts many marine animals and environments.

-Given that scale and scope, ISSF’s strategic plan establishes ambitious goals for our role in helping to improve tuna fishery sustainability, particularly through fishery improvement projects, or FIPs.
+Given that scale and scope, ISSF’s strategic plan outlines our role in helping to continuously improve tuna fishery sustainability, including through fishery improvement projects, or FIPs.

 A Fishery Improvement Project (FIP) harnesses the power of the private sector (e.g., retailers, processors, producers, and/or catchers) to incentivize positive changes toward sustainability in the fishery — and seek to make these changes endure through policy change.